Thinklab-SJTU/awesome-ml4co/README.md

 We mark work contributed by [Thinklab](http://thinklab.sjtu.edu.cn) with ⭐.

-*Maintained by members in SJTU-Thinklab: Chang Liu, Runzhong Wang, Jiayi Zhang, Zelin Zhao, Haoyu Geng, Tianzhe Wang, Wenxuan Guo, Wenjie Wu, Nianzu Yang, Ziao Guo, Yang Li, Hao Xiong and Junchi Yan.
+*Maintained by members in SJTU-Thinklab: Chang Liu, Runzhong Wang, Jiayi Zhang, Zelin Zhao, Haoyu Geng, Tianzhe Wang, Wenxuan Guo, Wenjie Wu, Nianzu Yang, Ziao Guo, Yang Li, Hao Xiong, Jiale Ma and Junchi Yan.
 We also thank [all contributers from the community](https://github.com/Thinklab-SJTU/awesome-ml4co/graphs/contributors)!*

 *We are looking for post-docs interested in machine learning especially for learning combinatorial solvers, dynamic graphs, and reinforcement learning.
 Please send your up-to-date resume via yanjunchi AT sjtu.edu.cn.*

+## Our Systematic Benchmark Works

+We are systematically building a foundational framework for ML4CO with a collection of resources that complement each other in a cohesive manner.

+⭐ [Awesome-ML4CO](https://github.com/Thinklab-SJTU/awesome-ml4co), a curated collection of literature in the ML4CO field, organized to support researchers in accessing both foundational and recent developments.

+⭐ [ML4CO-Kit](https://github.com/Thinklab-SJTU/ML4CO-Kit), a general-purpose toolkit that provides implementations of common algorithms used in ML4CO, along with basic training frameworks, traditional solvers and data generation tools.
+It aims to simplify the implementation of key techniques and offer a solid base for developing machine learning models for COPs.

+⭐ [ML4TSPBench](https://github.com/Thinklab-SJTU/ML4TSPBench): a benchmark focusing on exploring the TSP for representativeness.
+It offers a deep dive into various methodology designs, enabling comparisons and the development of specialized algorithms.

+⭐ [ML4CO-Bench-101](https://github.com/Thinklab-SJTU/ML4CO-Bench-101): a benchmark that categorizes neural combinatorial optimization (NCO) solvers by solving paradigms, model designs, and learning strategies.
+It evaluates applicability and generalization of different NCO approaches across a broad range of combinatorial optimization problems to uncover universal insights that can be transferred across various domains of ML4CO.

 ## [Content](#content)